Debt Payoff can take years. Stay motivated and get some instant gratification with these debt payoff trackers and visuals.

-Visual motivators and progress bars can really help with your financial goals, and particularly with your debt payoff.
+They can really help with any type of financial goal, and especially with your debt payoff.

 Sure, there are all kinds of online tools you can use to keep track of your progress, but if you’re anything like me, a little visual instant gratification that you physically get to fill in (re: color) doesn't hurt either.

 Her work of art garnered so many “oohs” and “aahs“, that she then created a business out of it (how's that for ways debt can be a rewarding motivator?)!

 You can now purchase your own progress map to color in for all kinds of goals and outcomes you're working to achieve.
 OR, start with this free 10-swirl heart progress map pdf (hint: sign up to the free course to access it).

 Inspired but not looking to buy?
 Draw the outline of your own version of a work of art, slap it up on your wall, grab your favorite colors, and start visually mapping your progress.
 It'll be as cool as fun as it was in first grade.

-Move Your Way UP to Zero, Excel Style
+2. Move Your Way UP to Zero, Excel Style

 Do you enjoy a good excel sheet?

 But the end of your debt payoff journey can feel like starting from absolute scratch instead of truly acknowledging the amazing work you've put in.

 So what you can do to reap this benefit is set up a Google Spreadsheet or excel sheet with your various debts – ours were a student loan, a car loan, and an engagement ring.
 Then put your totals in the first column, except add a negative sign to them (for example, -$14,366).

 For a more visual option, add the new totals to a different column (with the dates along another axis) and create a chart to show you visually moving upwards towards zero.

-Use Online Wealth Trackers (Yes, Paying Off Debt is Adding to Your Wealth)
+3. Use Online Wealth Trackers (Yes, Paying Off Debt is Adding to Your Wealth)

 I use Empower, which I highly recommend as it automatically keeps track of some crucial investment data (like how many fees you’re paying overall, across all funds, each year).

 Instead of using it for that, each day when it asks you what your main focus is, you can type in your financial goal.
 Then every time you open a new window, this gorgeous backdrop with your goal + an inspiring quote opens up as an aspiring reminder of what you want to be focused on.

-Advice When Using Your Debt Payoff Visual Aid
+Bonus: Advice When Using Your Debt Payoff Visual Aid

 After you choose a debt payoff visual aid from above, it's time to make the most use out of it.